 Wichita's new Advanced Learning Library incorporates concepts requested by the community to become the "library of the future," incorporating multiple learning styles and expanding access to technology and services.

-The children's room will serve the whole family from the first floor, easy to access by even the tiniest of feet.
+The Children's Pavilion will serve the whole family from the first floor, easy to access by even the tiniest of feet.
 It will include a quiet room, a family restroom, and spaces customized to different age ranges.

-One of the most requested items for a new building will be a reality in the Advanced Learning Library.
-Sip your coffee from Wichita's own Reverie Roasters while enjoying a good book or doing research in the coffee shop that will be located on the first floor.
+One of the most requested features for a new library will be a reality in this building.
+Sip your coffee from Wichita's own Reverie Roasters while enjoying a good book or doing research in the coffee shop area located on the first floor.

 Teens will enjoy a colorful space filled with technology designed just for them.
 With group seating and multi-media opportunities, this teen area will provide educational and entertainment activities, helping teens explore new interests.

 Technology services will expand exponentially with more public computers and faster internet speed.
 The Digital Pavilion will include a classroom & collaboration spaces with enough outlets to keep everyone plugged in & connected!

 A larger Special Collections Center will better help you research your family tree.
 Located on the 2nd floor, the space will include a conference room and an archival vault for the Library’s most rare and delicate materials.

 The new library’s entire parking lot will be adjacent to the building, so there will be no streets to cross.
 Dedicated library parking will make access more convenient.

 On February 2, 2016, the City Council approved a new Advanced Learning Library to be built that will better provide for the current and future educational and technological needs of our community.
-The library will be built in a new location, near the Arkansas River and across the street from Exploration Place.
+The library is being built in the downtown core, near the Arkansas River and across the street from Exploration Place.